End-to-End SEO Testing with Playwright and Lighthouse

 ✅ Configure multiple projects.

-section, we can define which browsers to use, such as Chromium, Firefox, and Safari, and device-specific settings.
+In the projects section, we can define which browsers to use, such as Chromium, Firefox, and Safari, and device-specific settings.
 This ensures that tests run with the correct configurations, whether we're testing desktop or mobile experiences.

 📌 Example: Playwright Config File Setup